 College of Engineering and Computer Science

-The mentor program for the 2025-2026 academic year will run from October-March.
+The mentorship program for the 2026-2027 academic year will run from October – January.

 You can find mentorship resources in UCF Knights Network